mrcoet/mrcoet.github.io/_posts/2021-04-14-blockchain-bitcoin.md

 Because the signature depends on the message it will be different for every transaction and therefore can't be reused by someone for a different transaction.
 This dependence on the message also means that no one can modify the message as any changes to the message would invalidate the signature.

-## Lot of concernes here :cry: end

-and here now :cry: only :heart:

-Watch out!
-This paragraph of text has been emphasized with the {: .notice}

-Center aligned text. {: .text-center}